huggingface/transformers/templates/adding_a_new_model/README.md

 # Using `cookiecutter` to generate models

 This folder contains templates to generate new models that fit the current API and pass all tests.
-It generates models in both PyTorch and TensorFlow, completes the `__init__.py` and auto-modeling files, and creates the documentation.
+It generates models in both PyTorch, TensorFlow, and Flax and completes the `__init__.py` and auto-modeling files, and creates the documentation.

 ## Usage